F5Networks/f5-adcaas-openstack/docs/openstack-prerequisites.rst

    https://clouddocs.f5.com/cloud/openstack/v1/support/openstack\_big-ip\_flavors.html
    https://docs.openstack.org/horizon/latest/admin/manage-flavors.html

-**Prepare networks and subnets**:
+**Prepare Networks and Subnets**:

--  You need 4 openstack networks for management, internal, external and HA purposes respectively.
+-  You need four openstack networks for management, internal, external and HA purposes respectively.
 Create a subnet in each of the networks.
    You can use the OpenStack Dashboard or the openstack CLI to prepare the networks and subnets.